Courses may not be offered every semester; view the course schedule pdf on the Current Students page for available options.

 1 credit – Fall and Spring semesters

-Prerequisite: Instructor approval
+Prerequisite: Instructor consent

-Course Description: Selected topics in experimental/clinical pharmacology.
+Course Description: Selected topics in experimental/clinical pharmacology

 2 credits – Fall semester

-Prerequisite: Instructor approval
+Prerequisite: Instructor consent

 Course Description: This interactive course provides diverse introductory exposure to key non-traditional pharmacy topics within the broader, complex, and evolving US healthcare and managed care landscape.
 Class entails expertise and critical evaluation of clinical and pharmacy management topics such as utilization & care management, formulary, clinical planning, HEOR, healthcare policy and strategy, clinical account management, specialty pharmacy, Medicare, benefits consulting, pharmaceutical industry, business issues in managed care, and clinical pharmacy leadership.
 Relevant regulatory topics such as drug development are included as complementary topics, time permitting.

-Phar 6250/SAPh 8100: Social and Administrative Pharmacy Seminar
+Phar 6250: Social and Administrative Pharmacy Seminar

 1 credit – Fall and Spring semesters

-Prerequisite: Instructor approval
+Prerequisite: Instructor consent

-Course Description: Contemporary issues and research problems in sociobehavioral pharmacy, pharmacoeconomics and policy, and clinical research.
+Course Description: Contemporary issues and research problems in sociobehavioral pharmacy, pharmacoeconomics and policy, and clinical research

 Phar 6260: Pharmaceutics Seminar